 These are users who consume cannabis for about less than twice a week.
 The cannabis appears in a urine test of infrequent users for about 1 to 3 days.
 However, it stays in the blood of such a person for only 1 to 2 days.
 If we measure the approximate stay of THC in the saliva test, it only lasts for about 24 hours.
 Moreover, the total time of THC present in the hair follicle is about 90 days.

 These are THC consumers who take it several times a week.
 For regular users, the substance remains in their urine for about 7 to 21 days.
 The blood test of regular users shows THC for about 1 to 2 days.
 The substance only remains detectable through saliva tests for about 30 hours.
 Furthermore, the maximum time marijuana stays in the hair follicle test is 90 days.

 These are regular smokers and consumers of THC.
 Usually, such consumers ask more questions about how long weed stays in their system.
 The presence of weed is detectable in their urine test for more than 30 days and their blood tests for about 7 days.
 Furthermore, they can clear the saliva test after 30 hours and the hair follicle test after 90 days.

 How Long Does Cannabis Remain In Blood, Urine, And Hair?

 How long THC is detectable in your blood depends significantly on the mode of consumption.
 According to research, the body consumes THC after inhalation and reaches its peak blood level in the first 3 to 10 minutes.
-The same study revealed that when you take cannabis as an edible, maximum THC plasma levels take one to two hours.
+The same study revealed that when you take cannabis as an edible, the maximum THC plasma level takes one to two hours.